 What is Filial Responsibility?

-Although the Pittas case does not have a direct connection to the Deficit Reduction Act, the case highlights the potential consequences of filial responsibility laws and the financial risks for adult children with indigent parents requiring long-term care, which can be exacerbated by the stricter eligibility rules and asset transfer regulations implemented by the Deficit Reduction Act for Medicaid.
-The heightened awareness of filial responsibility laws and their implications, in part, can be attributed to the challenges families face in navigating the complex Medicaid rules affected by the Deficit Reduction Act.
+The Pittas case highlights the potential consequences of filial responsibility laws and the financial risks for adult children with indigent parents requiring long-term care.
+Further, these risks are exacerbated by the stricter eligibility rules and asset transfer regulations implemented by the Deficit Reduction Act.

-How could this outcome have been avoided?
-Had the son hired an elder law attorney to assist with the Medicaid application process, the situation might have unfolded differently.
-The attorney’s guidance would have ensured a timely, accurate application, providing a steady income stream for the nursing home and eliminating the son’s liability for his mother’s bill.
+John Pittas could have avoided this outcome by hiring an elder law attorney to assist with the Medicaid application process.
+An attorney’s guidance could have ensured a timely, accurate application, providing a steady income stream to the nursing home and eliminating John’s liability for his mother’s long-term care costs.

-How Does This Case Impact Medicaid Users in New Jersey?
+Does the Pittas Case Impact Medicaid Users in New Jersey?